Here are some issues that continue to give us grief:

 DESIGN AND CONSTRUCTION

-- Read the plan review report!
+- Designers and Owners: When you receive a plan review report please read it!
 Plan review reports are generated and issued prior to construction.
-Unfortunately, comments in the reports are not picked up in many instances, which leads to costly corrected modifications.
+Unfortunately, comments in the reports are not picked up in many instances, which leads to costly corrective modifications.
 It is extremely frustrating to be performing an inspection and realize that the violations being recorded, were the same violations noted in the plan review report.
-If you are not reading the report, and are not issuing revisions or addenda as a result, then you are probably not providing the best service for your client.
+If you are not reading the report, and are not issuing revisions or addenda or whatever, as a result, then you are probably not providing the best service for your client.

 - Under Texas Architectural Barriers Law the person or persons, company, corporation, authority, commission, board, governmental entity, institution, or any other entity that holds title to the subject building or facility is responsible for having the building or facility inspected for compliance with the standards not later than the first anniversary of the date the construction or substantial renovation or modification of the building or facility is completed.
 The owner shall obtain an inspection from a registered accessibility specialist not later than the first anniversary of the completion of construction.
 Nowhere in the law does it mention tenants or lessees.
 Why?
 Because they have NO obligations under the law.
 Owners are responsible for everything that occurs in the building or facility, even tenant work.
 They are responsible for requesting the architectural barriers inspection and providing verification of completion of corrective modifications once violations are corrected.
-Unfortunately, some unwitting property owners abdicate their responsibilities under the law, believing that their lease agreements somehow relieve them of any obligations to comply.
-It's quite a rude awakening when the state's enforcement division and its prosecutors ramp up enforcement and levy costly fines on the owner for failure to comply.
+Unfortunately, some unwitting property owners abdicate their responsibilities, believing that a lease agreement somehow relieves them of the obligation to comply.
+It's quite a rude awakening when the state's enforcement division and its prosecutors ramp up enforcement and levy fines on the owner for failure to comply.
 Go here and select Architectural Barriers under Search by License Program Type, then hit Search: https://www.tdlr.texas.gov/cimsfo/fosearch.asp

 - We are thrilled that you have decided to try your hand at commercial construction, but you can take almost everything you've learned about residential design and construction and throw it out the window when it comes to the state and federal accessibility requirements.
 It's a whole different ballgame and you will do yourself and your clients a service to read the 2012 Texas Accessibility Standards and get familiarized with the requirements before designing or constructing a project.
 Almost every project we have reviewed and inspected that has had a residential designer and/or constructor involved ends up with a disproportionate number of violations.
 Our job is not to train or teach you the various requirements.
 You must show some initiative and learn the standards.
 There are a number of resources available online that can help.
-The U.S. Access Board, which is the federal agency from where all accessibility standards originate, publishes an excellent 'Guide to the ADA Accessibility Standards', here: https://www.access-board.gov/ada/guides/.
-This may be utilized as a companion to the 2012 Texas Accessibility Standards (TAS), found here: https://www.tdlr.texas.gov/ab/abtas.htm.
+In addition to the numerous resources available online, the U.S. Access Board, which is the federal agency from where all accessibility standards originate, publishes an excellent 'Guide to the ADA Accessibility Standards', here: https://www.access-board.gov/ada/guides/.
+This may be utilized as a companion to the 2012 Texas Accessibility Standards (TAS), the 2012 TAS Technical Memoranda, and the TDLR Administrative Rules.

 - Please stop grooving or scoring the surfaces of any curb ramps that are NOT located in the public right-of-way.
 Grooves were permitted years ago by the TDLR as an example of textured surfaces permitted back at that time.
 As of March 15th of 2012, there is no requirement that curb ramp surfaces located on a site have grooves, scores, paint, stain, or truncated domes.
 All that is required is a light broom sweep finish (aka typical concrete finish).
 If curb ramps are constructed with a textured or irregular surface it may cause an injury liability for the property owner since this is not required.
 It may also constitute a violation of section 302.1.
-Civil Engineers are the worst offenders and some are still specifying grooved curb ramp surfaces.
-If a building inspection department representative tells the construction manager or site super that he or she must treat curb ramp surfaces on the site...resist.
-Do not allow them to require you to treat curb ramp surfaces unless they can provide something in writing which requires it.
+Some C.E.s are still specifying that private curb ramps have grooved or truncated dome surfaces.
+If a building inspection department representative tells the construction manager or site super that he or she must treat curb ramp surfaces on the site, resist, unless they can provide something in writing which requires it.
 If it is not in their adopted code of ordinances then they cannot impose a requirement.
 Talk to the Chief Building Official if an inspector attempts to require you to treat curb ramp surfaces.
-And don't allow to apply their public ROW curb ramp standards to curb ramps located on a private site.
+And don't allow them to apply their public ROW curb ramp standards to curb ramps located on a private site.

 Note: Only curb ramps that are located in the public right-of-way are required to have detectable warning surfaces (truncated domes).
-See the Proposed Public Rights-of-Way Accessibility Guidelines.
+See the Proposed Public Rights-of-Way Accessibility Guidelines (PROWAG).

 - There are NO exemptions for private restrooms and private bathing rooms, such as those serving an executive or owner's office.
-Our biggest gripe here is that designers think that if the restroom is connected to, and provided for, a single-occupant office that it does not have to comply with the standards.
+Our biggest gripe here is that designers think that if the restroom is connected to, and provided for, a single-occupant office (the owner or another person) that it does not have to comply with the standards.
 Not true!
-There are a few exceptions spread throughout the standards and the department issued Technical Memorandum TM2013-19 (8 years ago!) listing the exceptions.
+There are a few exceptions spread throughout the standards and the department issued Technical Memorandum TM2013-19 in 2013!) listing the exceptions.
 The most significant problem is that designers don't think they have to provide a Turning Space inside the restroom or bathing room, nor do they have to provide a water closet clearance that is not overlapped by a lavatory.
 This is an epic fail since there is not an exception for a turning space or an encroaching lavatory.
 Here are the ONLY exceptions to making these spaces 100% ADA compliant:

 - Toilet and Bathing Rooms / 603.2.3, Exception 1: Door Swing.